telerik/document-processing-docs/knowledge-base/resolve-file-not-found-exception-system-text-encoding-codepages-radwordsprocessing.md

 ## Solution
 To resolve the FileNotFoundException for 'System.Text.Encoding.CodePages' in a .NET 6.0 project using RadWordsProcessing, follow these steps:

-1. Right-click the project to edit the `.csproj` file of your project.
+1. Right-click on your project to select it and edit `.csproj` file.

 ![Edit proj file](images/edit-wpf-net6-project.png)